Papum Pare District, Arunachal Pradesh

 List of Circles in Papum Pare District

 Papum Pare District is divided into 17 Circles for administrative and revenue purposes.
 In total, there are 486 villages under these circles.
-The table below lists each circle along with village count and geographical area.
+The table below lists each circle along with village count and area.

 Sl.
 No.CircleVillagesArea (km²)